 One such group can be found in and around Barcelona, Spain.
 They follow the teachings of Baba Muktananda and his initiated renunciate Swami Satyananda Saraswati, a Spanish sannyasin who spent three decades of intense solitary spiritual sadhana and study in India, mostly at Tiruvannamalai.
 The group, called Advaitavidya, has several hundred members from different parts of Spain who come for teachings and seminars on Hindu dharma, studying traditional texts under Swamiji’s guidance.
 A thirty-strong core group follows deeper sadhanas and provides needed seva for seminars and retreats in the countryside.
 These are small, not like the massive Yoga Vidya center in Bad Meinberg, Germany.

 In Switzerland, one Hindu elder noted, “Yoga is accepted by everyone and it is upcoming, but the Swiss don’t connect it with Hinduism.
 Yoga here is very important, almost an industry.
 If you take a newspaper, you can find 20 or 30 advertisements for practicing yoga.
 Before, it was solely about relaxing after a day of professional stress.
 Now, yoga students really want to translate it into their day-to-day life.
 So, yoga takes over more of their day.
-There is also the argument, (expressed well in Letters, here), that Hinduism is the religion most similar to the ancient pagan faiths on the Continent.
+There is also the argument, (expressed well in Letters, here [ch12_13.html]), that Hinduism is the religion most similar to the ancient pagan faiths on the Continent.

 Besides yoga, events and music in Europe provide windows into Hinduism.
 Thousands attend musical concerts showcasing bhajans and sacred music, some of which, to the Hindu’s chagrin, are Bollywood style productions.
 Others are more traditional and inward.
 Some of the best kirtan groups in the world tour the Continent, drawing large crowds.
 A few, like Deva Premal’s, have a spiritual increment, including traditional mantras such as the Gayatri, and others are purely entertainment.
 In Spain, concert goers believe that the spirit of bhakti aroused by bhajans can make their meditations easier.